Encryption

 There are two ways to use drift on encrypted databases.

-and uses a platform plugin written in
+The encrypted_drift package is similar to drift_sqflite and uses a platform plugin written in

 Java.

-For new apps, we recommend using sqlcipher_flutter_libs
+For new apps, we recommend using a NativeDatabase with encrypted databases.

 An example of a Flutter app using the new encryption package is available